-The Cambridgeshire and Peterborough Business Growth Co Ltd is tasked with the delivery of a $\pm 5.5$ m fund for small-scale equity investments into SMEs.
-This programme provides working capital awards of up to $\pm 250$ k to fund growth projects which unlock growth in jobs or scale a company to secure more income generation and jobs at a level where private sector equity finance is lacking due to its focus on high-tech, Intellectual Property (IP) based start-ups and much higher growth rates, which typically favour much higher value equity investments of at least $\pm 250$ k up to $\pm 2m$ and higher.
+The Cambridgeshire and Peterborough Business Growth Co Ltd is tasked with the delivery of a £11m fund for a combination of grants and small scale equity investments into SMEs.
+This programme is to provide working capital to fund growth projects which unlock growth in jobs or scale a company to secure more income generation and jobs at a level where private sector equity finance is lacking due to its focus on high-tech, Intellectual Property (IP) based start-ups and much higher growth rates, which typically favour much higher value equity investments of at least £250k up to £2m and higher.

-The Cambridgeshire and Peterborough Business Growth Co Ltd will hold these investments, so they are not included in the limits in this strategy, however they are mentioned as the Cambridgeshire and Peterborough Business Growth Co Ltd is wholly owned by the Combined Authority.
+The Cambridgeshire and Peterborough Business Growth Co Ltd will hold these investments, so they are not included in the limits in this strategy, however they are mentioned as the Cambridgeshire and Peterborough Business Growth Co Ltd is wholly owned by the CPCA.